Offset (rapper): Other ventures

 In 2016, Offset (including Migos) appeared in an episode of Donald Glover's series Atlanta.
 The episode aired on September 13, 2016, under the title "Go For Broke".
 He has also starred in campaigns for the fashion designers Gosha Rubchinskiy, Bryce Barnes, and Lavati.

 In February 2019, Offset made his debut on Sean Evans' YouTube series Hot Ones.

 In August 2019, it was announced that Offset invested in Esports organization FaZe Clan.
 Commenting on the investment he said "I love gaming and Esports is the future" said Offset in a release, "These two facts make it only right that I be a part of the biggest Esports organization with some of the best players in the world."
 He appeared in two FaZe Clan videos on YouTube.

 Offset made his acting debut in NCIS: Los Angeles.

 Offset has helped struggling artists by jointing Axis Replay in 2020.

 Offset lost his grandmother to bladder cancer in 2012.
-He raised $500,000 for the American Cancer Society.
+He raised $500,000 for the American Cancer Society in 2022.

+In October 2023, Offset collaborated with Howlin' Ray's to release the Howlin' Ween Offset Shake Box, a limited edition meal box that was exclusively available on Postmates and consisted of chicken nuggets and Offset's own sauce Southern Drip, which was inspired by a chicken dipping sauce that originated in North Carolina in the 1920s.